Ameren Illinois is planning a 10-mile, high-voltage transmission line from near Hudson to Normal.

 Growth has slowed in McLean County over the last decade.
 But Stone said Ameren growth projections take into account the likelihood of increased demand from adoption of electric vehicles, and a shift in emphasis to higher density smart growth in Bloomington-Normal.
 She said potential mitigated demand should solar power become more widely adopted are difficult to quantify.
 She said a more reliable grid would be of use to people feeding into the system as well as taking from it.

 Once a route is chosen, Ameren Illinois will negotiate with landowners over the price of an easement.
-Public comment sessions will be held Oct.
-19 at the Radisson Hotel and Nov.
-14 at the Illinois State University Alumni Center.
+Open houses will be at the Radisson Hotel & Conference Center in Normal on Nov.
+7 from 5-7 p.m. and Nov.
+8th from 11 a.m. until 1 p.m.

 The project will go to the Illinois Commerce Commission for approval in February of next year.